jjnether/obsidian_backup/jnetherton/DA/Training/IS5.md

 			- a local host trying to communicate to a different network will send it's traffic to its default gateway
 				- (if I don't know where to go)
 			- best practice is first or last number in range (.1 or .255)
+	- 4. Transport Layer
+		- Deals with service-to-service network communication
+		- oversees the session requirements of a communication link and determines what services are being requested
+		- devices that read port numbers and direct communications to different services are called "hosts"
+		- by using a source and destination port, the session is directed to the appropriate service within the host
+		- services use ports by one of two protocols
+			- Transmission Control Protocol (TCP)
+				- establishes connections via handshakes and acknowledgments
+				- more reliable, but slower
+				- HTTP/HTTPS/MODBUS: 80/443/502
+			- User Datagram Protocol (UDP)
+				- rapid fire information, doesn't wait for acknowledgement
+				- quicker, but relatively less reliable